 Society of Kuki Tribes

-Kuki Tribe of Manipur can be distinctively marked by the cultural trends that are reflected on the daily life of the Kukis, their festivals, the music and the folklore which they follow.
+Kuki tribe is considered to be one of the original inhabitants of the land who largely reside in the hilly region of Manipur.
+They can be distinctively marked by the cultural trends that are reflected on the daily life of the Kukis, their festivals, music and folklorewhich they follow.

-Kuki Tribe of Manipur live a simple rural life which is concentrated to the chieftainship of the community.
-This tribe which resides in small Villages consider the villages as the largest unit of administration and all their administration is run by the Chief in consultation with the council of ministers and the priest of the village who are some eminent people of Kuki tribes.
+Kuki Tribe of Manipur lives a simple rural life which is concentrated to the chieftainship of the community.
+This tribe resides in small villages and consider the village as the largest unit of administration.
+Their village administration is run by the Chief in consultation with the council of ministers and the priest of the village who are some eminent people of Kuki tribes.

 Kuki Tribe of Manipur have distinct cultural trends which are reflected in the festivals they observe and the folklores, songs and music they play.
-As the society is largely agriculture based the festivals of the land is accordingly agro based.
-Among other festivals some of the most important festivals are the Lawm Se' Neh, Chavang kut, Mim kut, Sa-Ai, Chaang -Ai, Hun, Chang le Han, Kang kap.
+As the society is largely based on agriculture, the festivals of the land are accordingly agro based.
+Among other festivals some of the most important festivals of Kukis are the Lawm Se' Neh, Chavang kut, Mim kut, Sa-Ai, Chang-Ai, Hun, Chang le Han and Kang kap.